WHMIS 2015: Just Under 90 Days to Compliance

 As there were many issues brought forth by Canadian manufacturers, Health Canada delayed the adoption until June 1st of this year.
 As of June 1st, Manufacturers/Importers and Distributors must be using the new GHS formatted and classified SDSs.

 In the past, Dell Tech had created a US GHS/WHMIS 1988 document for those requesting an SDS that was compliant for both the US and Canada.
 That included the new US version 3 GHS statements as well as the old CPR statements and symbols for Canada.
 This document WILL NOT be compliant come June 1st of this year as the statements need to be updated and Canada needs to be using the new pictograms rather than the old WHMIS symbols.
 You may not use the Version 3 statements here within Canada and your SDS will require an update.

 We urge our clients to start the process of moving from WHMIS 1988 to WHMIS 2015 NOW.
-Label changes can be a very lengthy process which needs to be under way already.
+Label changes can be a very lengthy process that needs to be underway already.
 Please ensure that you and your company have started this process.

 Please contact Dell Tech for further details on our SDS authoring process.

 Dell Tech has provided professional, confidential consulting services to the chemical specialty

 industry in Canada, the USA, Europe, and Asia for the last 40 years.